-Bhumika Anand, Co-Founder, has a degree in Communicative English and a Masters in English.
-She has been a lecturer, a Corporate Trainer, Editor, Communications Specialist, Events Coordinator, MC, and an erstwhile manager of online communities for over 11 years.
-Her two passions include writing and teaching.
-She is currently working on the second draft of her first novel and a collection of short stories that deals with gender issues and alternate sexuality.
+Bhumika Anand, Founder and Director, has a degree in Communicative English and a Masters in English.
+She has been a lecturer, a corporate trainer, editor, communications consultant, events coordinator, MC, a social media strategist, and an erstwhile manager of online communities for over 14 years.
+Her work has been published in Urban Confustions, The Affair, The Bombay Literary Magazine, and is forthcoming in Queer Ink.
+She has been interviewed by The Delphi Quarterly, The New Indian Express, and DNA.
+She has been trying unsuccessfully to write and edit the second draft of her novel for a few years now.
+She is an intermittent but uncomfortably intense blogger at Bhumika's Boudoir, and an appreciator of the ridiculous.
 She strongly believes that everyone has a story to tell and most of them, with a little help, can write it well.
-Her obsession with purple has been known to cause worry amongst family and friends.
-Her ideal social get-together will include, but is not limited to, intellectual discussion that must be interrupted by loud laughter, and a few glasses of white wine.
-She is a disinterested cook, a terrible singer, and an intermittent blogger who feels very intensely about grammar and punctuation.
+She is a disinterested cook and a terrible singer.
+She feels very intensely about grammar and punctuation.
 She is particularly critical of those who use multiple exclamation marks.

 Rahul Shingrani, Facilitator, is an engineer and a writer.
 He has worked in the healthcare industry for ten years, a time spent occasionally on the wordsmithing of inane ruminations.
 He enjoys the abstract, experimental, and often portentous nature of short fiction.
 His writings have been published in the Four Quarters magazine, Stupid Bird, and the Abraxas lifestyle magazine.
 He has participated in writers workshops in both New York and Bangalore.
 He is a culturally alienated, moon struck believer of intangible dimensions, who has always tried to fit the word ‘juxtapose’ into arbitrary sentences.
 He also enjoys muted psychedelia, ambient electronica, audio visual art, animated shorts, Bombay, Yo Yo Ma’s rendition of Bach, and walks.
 He now knows that the world seen in a freefall and from under the seas is different, yet connected.